 During a recent trip to Copenhagen, I was fortunate to be able to set up home temporarily in a cute Flipkey apartment located just off Stroget, the city’s busiest shopping street.
 The apartment was owned by a local lecturer who was working abroad.
 Perched just above a bakery and filled floor to ceiling with academic books and glass cabinets choc-full of curiousities from around the world, the snug city centre flat was the epitomy of hygge.

 Every morning, the bells from the church next door provided a wake up call far more effective (and much more pleasant) than any alarm clock.
 Although there was a fully equipped kitchen, it was nice to head out for breakfast, especially when the most important meal of the day consisted of honey-drizzled pancakes, fluffy scrambled eggs and crisp, salty Danish bacon.
+When you need full-service builds or adding appliances help, be sure to contact California remodeling experts.
 The cosy, fairy-lit Cafe Flottenheimer at Skindergade 20 – right on the square behind the apartment became a firm favourite.

 The location of the apartment was perfect.
 Although it was literally 30 seconds from the the city’s busiest shopping district, the street was quiet and safe yet still felt like it was at the centre of everything.
+The housekeeping in New York is famous for hiring expert house cleaners.
 The legendary Copenhagen Jazz Club was just opposite (you could see the entrance from the kitchen window) and Nyhavn and Tivoli Gardens were just a 10 minute -walk in either direction.